Skip to main content

 24

-After crossing the river, we follow the main valley into the forest, where the temperatures warm slightly.
-The surroundings are picturesque, with the valley’s beauty complemented by distant snow-capped peaks.
-The trail meanders through boulders along the riverbank before entering a dense forest of pines, rhododendrons, birch, and maple.
-The ground beneath our feet is soft, with mosses and mud reflecting the damp, lush conditions.
-After a solid day’s trek, we arrive at our camp just below our final pass.
+After crossing the river, our Bhutan Snowman Trek continues through the main valley into the forest, where temperatures warm slightly.
+The surroundings are picturesque, with the valley’s beauty framed by distant snow-capped peaks.
+The trail winds along boulders beside the river before entering a dense forest of pines, rhododendrons, birch, and maple.
+Underfoot, soft mosses and mud reflect the damp, lush conditions.
+After a full day of trekking, we reach our camp just below the final pass.
 From here, we ascend through the forest along a narrow valley to a hanging lake, or tarn.
-This climb is sustained and steep, as we gain significant altitude, but the reward is well worth the effort: a stunning campsite by the end of the Tampe Tsho lake at 4320m, offering a serene setting for our last mountain camp.
+The climb is sustained and steep, but the reward is a stunning campsite by Tampe Tsho lake at 4320 m, offering a serene setting for our last mountain camp.

-After crossing the river, we follow the main valley into the forest, where the temperatures warm slightly.
-The surroundings are picturesque, with the valley’s beauty complemented by distant snow-capped peaks.
-The trail meanders through boulders along the riverbank before entering a dense forest of pines, rhododendrons, birch, and maple.
-The ground beneath our feet is soft, with mosses and mud reflecting the damp, lush conditions.
-After a solid day’s trek, we arrive at our camp just below our final pass.
+After crossing the river, our Bhutan Snowman Trek continues through the main valley into the forest, where temperatures warm slightly.
+The surroundings are picturesque, with the valley’s beauty framed by distant snow-capped peaks.
+The trail winds along boulders beside the river before entering a dense forest of pines, rhododendrons, birch, and maple.
+Underfoot, soft mosses and mud reflect the damp, lush conditions.
+After a full day of trekking, we reach our camp just below the final pass.
 From here, we ascend through the forest along a narrow valley to a hanging lake, or tarn.
-This climb is sustained and steep, as we gain significant altitude, but the reward is well worth the effort: a stunning campsite by the end of the Tampe Tsho lake at 4320m, offering a serene setting for our last mountain camp.
+The climb is sustained and steep, but the reward is a stunning campsite by Tampe Tsho lake at 4320 m, offering a serene setting for our last mountain camp.

 Accommodation